lizard-demon/bhopblox/README.md

 - **Engine Loading**: The system shows "Loading engine..." status and "Ready" when the WASM voxel module is successfully initialized

 #### Exit Methods
-- **ESC Key**: Press Escape at any time to immediately return to the retro-futuristic world selection interface
+- **ESC Key**: Press Escape at any time to immediately return to the world selection interface
 - **Exit Button**: Click the "◀ EXIT" button in the top-right corner of the canvas frame
 - **Automatic Return**: Seamlessly returns to the block interface with proper cleanup and atmospheric effects
 - **Engine Reset**: Automatically resets the voxel engine for next world selection to prevent issues